SofiaChuquin/countdown/README.md

 # Countdown

-Know the days left to an important date!
+Know the time left to an important date!